Saturday, November 30, 2024

 Fire, flood, famine!
 Man's endless capacity for violence and the knife's edge of survival between us and the abyss, filtered through the best midcentury pulp entertainment!
 This is the DISASTERTHON, and it's on all November long!

 First up: an assassin in the Astrodome!
-Or at least, a thinly veiled version thereof, in the best disaster fiction tradition ...
+Or is it the Superdome?
+In any case, at least, a thinly veiled version, in the best disaster fiction tradition ...

 It's a pungent midcentury milieu here, with the Coliseum booked for a wild weekend featuring superstar rocker Skanky Baggs (not "Shanky," as the inside cover typos), superstar Swami Daktananda, and a Sunday, Sunday, SUNDAY blowout game featuring superstar quarterback Bo Detwiler!
 Of course, someone has other plans for the 100,000 plus souls packed into the techno-wonder stadium.